 Uniquely situated in a school of public health, our interdisciplinary programs in air quality and atmospheric processes, human exposure and health effects, and sustainable water resources draw from faculty expertise in the physical and life sciences, engineering and policy.

-Our Department of Epidemiology is one of the world’s leading academic departments in epidemiology.
+Our Department of Epidemiology is recognized one of the global leaders in research and teaching.

 Renowned faculty members provide students with training in effective research practices and methods.
 We also work with our students to apply their epidemiology research to a variety of health problems here in North Carolina and across the world.

 Our Department of Health Behavior uses social and behavioral science to examine the impact of individual and group behaviors on our health.